artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

 modify our local data store.

 Relay provides a [separate API method to make local updates][relay-documentation-local-data-updates] to the Relay
-store: `commitLocalUpdate`. `commitLocalUpdate` takes two arguments: the first is the relay environment, which you can easily access from the parent relay fragment or refetch container.
-The second is an updater that takes in the store as the first argument.
-We now have access to the store!
+store: `commitLocalUpdate`. `commitLocalUpdate` takes two arguments: the first is the Relay environment, which you can easily access from the parent Relay fragment or refetch container.
+The second is an `updater` callback function that returns the store in the first argument We now have access to the store!

-## Finishing the Checklist Task with ConnectionHandler
+## Deleting a Connection Node with ConnectionHandler

 The main hurdle here was finding an appropriate way to hook into the store for our specific use case——when we do not require an update to server data.

 But to close us out: Let's delete the item from the connection in the store.

-When an item is snoozed, we call `commitLocalUpdate`, pass in the relay environment, and then pass in the updater function.
+When an item is snoozed, we call `commitLocalUpdate`, pass in the Relay environment, and then pass in the `updater` function.
 Once we have access to the store, our goal is to delete this particular item from the `artworksConnection`, which is the GraphQL object returned by our original Relay query.